philbeliveau/Workflow-architect/Website/ai-consulting-website/docs/user-stories.md

 So that I understand the professional-level value offered.

 **Acceptance Criteria:**
-1. Update name to "Formation Architecte: De l'idée au logiciel scalable"
+1. Update name to " Formation Architecte  "
-2. Subtitle: "la vision d'un entrepreneur, la puissance d'un lead tech"
+2. Subtitle: "La vision d'un entrepreneur, la puissance d'un lead tech"
-3. Pricing updated from 300€ to 3200€
+3. Pricing updated from 300€ to 700€
 4. Professional positioning and messaging implemented
 5. All existing functionality preserved